Split palace and markets foodies tour

 If you are looking for things to do in Split that includes a great overview of the city’s history, sights and sounds whilst focusing, though not exclusively, on Croatian foods and traditions, we have a wonderful Split food tour for you.
 This tour also includes a guided outline tour of Diocletian’s palace in Split.

-We pass the famous Villa Spiza, visited and praised by Rick Stein in his Venice to Istanbul series and a highly prized Split restaurant by the locals.
+We pass by the magnificent Bokeria restaurant and Villa Spiza – visited and praised by Rick Stein in his Venice to Istanbul series and a highly prized Split restaurant by the locals.
 Their menu changes daily and they’ll only cook what’s fresh on the day!

 For our blog on Splits best restaurants – See our blogs on Split –